Multiple epiphyseal dysplasia

-Fairbank's disease or multiple epiphyseal dysplasia (MED) is a rare genetic disorder (dominant form: 1 in 10,000 births) that affects the growing ends of bones.
+Multiple epiphyseal dysplasia (MED), also known as Fairbank's disease, is a rare genetic disorder (dominant form: 1 in 10,000 births) that affects the growing ends of bones.
 Long bones normally elongate by expansion of cartilage in the growth plate (epiphyseal plate) near their ends.
 As it expands outward from the growth plate, the cartilage mineralizes and hardens to become bone (ossification).
 In MED, this process is defective.

 Signs and symptoms

 Children with autosomal dominant MED experience joint pain and fatigue after exercising.
-Their x-rays show small and irregular ossifications centers, most apparent in the hips and knees.
+Their x-rays show small and irregular ossification centers, most apparent in the hips and knees.
 There are very small capital femoral epiphyses and hypoplastic, poorly formed acetabular roofs.
 A waddling gait may develop.
 Knees have metaphyseal widening and irregularity while hands have brachydactyly (short fingers) and proximal metacarpal rounding.
 Flat feet are very common.
 The spine is normal but may have a few irregularities, such as scoliosis.

 By adulthood, people with MED are of short stature or in the low range of normal and have short limbs relative to their trunks.
 Frequently, movement becomes limited at the major joints, especially at the elbows and hips.
 However, loose knee and finger joints can occur.
 Signs of osteoarthritis usually begin in early adulthood.

 Children with recessive MED experience joint pain, particularly of the hips and knees, and commonly have deformities of the hands, feet, knees, or vertebral column (like scoliosis).
 Approximately 50% of affected children have abnormal findings at birth (such as club foot or twisted metatarsals, cleft palate, inward curving fingers due to underdeveloped bones and brachydactyly, or ear swelling caused by injury during birth).
 Height is in the normal range before puberty.
 As adults, people with recessive MED are only slightly more diminished in stature, but within the normal range.
 Lateral knee radiography can show multi-layered patellae.

 Genetics

-Multiple epiphyseal dysplasia (MED) encompasses a spectrum of skeletal disorders, most of which are inherited in an autosomal dominant form.
+Multiple epiphyseal dysplasia (MED) encompasses a spectrum of skeletal disorders, in which are inherited in an autosomal dominant form.
 However, there is an autosomal recessive form.

 Associated genes include COL9A1, COL9A2, COL9A3, COMP, and MATN3.